hs950559/coryrylan.com/_posts/2015-12-30-angular-2-form-builder-and-validation-management.md

 </code>
 </pre>

-First we import `REACTIVE_FORM_DIRECTIVES` and register it to our component's directives list.
-Next we import the `FormBuilder` class.
+First we import the `FormBuilder` class.
 We inject it through our App component constructor.
 In our constructor is the following:

 <pre class="language-typescript">